hpeng526/batch-tool/README.md

 ### Why?

-1. I want exec some command in sub dirs
+1. I want to exec some command in sub dirs
 2. And ignore specified directory

 ### How?